zacharytaylor-FS/nextjs-sanity-portfolio/docs/research/R1-Notes.md

 - Dynamic segments are filled with data at request time or #prerendered#
 - Dynamic segments are passed as a param prop to layout, page, route, and generateMetadata
+- Params prop is a promise!
+You MUST use async/await or React's use function
 - Wrap folders name in [] for example [id], [slug], [title]

 <br>